The process of superannuation - choosing a fund, contributions, accessing and withdrawing funds.

-And your super options are broad: Do you want to manage your own super fund, or are you comfortable entrusting a large provider to do this for you?
+Superannuation options are generally quite broad and come with a lot of further questions.
+Do you want to manage your own super fund, or are you comfortable entrusting a large provider to do this for you?
 Should you top up your super contributions with your own cash, or let it look after itself?
 Are you planning to access a portion of your super early, or hold on to it as long as you can?
+How are you planning on spending your retirement?
+What happens to your superannuation when you pass away?
+All valid questions that you might just not have the answer to yet – which is completely fine.

 We recommend you take into account the following considerations when determining what ‘your’ super will look like:

-If you’re unsure which super fund to choose, or want to consider your wider retirement options, we recommend you seek independent financial advice.
+If you’re unsure which super fund to choose, or want to consider your wider retirement options, we recommend you seek independent financial advice with our superannuation financial advisers.

-Again, this a very common question received by the financial planners in our practice.
+Again, this is a very common question that we receive here at MBA Financial Strategists.
 And again, the answer is dependent on your own personal situation.

 Most super funds have an insurance component attached.
 An important consideration with your super fund is how to structure your insurance.